 For very young children, the literature distinguishes between group- or center-based ECEC (for example crèche, daycare centers, or Dageselteren) and family care by relatives in the home environment.
 In general, there are fewer studies available for this age group and the results are less consistent than for older children: A comprehensive review by Melhuish (2015) finds negative, positive, as well as null effects for ECEC, most likely depending on the child's age of entry, quality of ECEC service and relative balance with the home care environment (i.e., intensity and duration of ECEC).
 In Norway, for example, center-based childcare before the age of 2 had a positive effect on early language at the age of three (Dearing et al., 2018) and age six to seven, as well as early skills in mathematics at age six to seven (Drange & Havnes, 2015).
-Positive shortchildren under and over the age of three, however, the effects seem more stable for the older age impact and benefit advantaged children.
+Positive short• • term effects could also be found in a UK study (Hansen & Hawkes, 2009), where young children's ECEC attendance was associated with school readiness at the age of three.